health benefits of outdoors

 Pure Life Adventure is now part of the Association for Experiential Education AEE Accredited.
 Our outdoor adventure therapy intertwines the benefits of the outdoors with the guidance of licensed therapists.
 Our therapists hold group therapy sessions with students and individually to ensure each student’s specific needs are being addressed.

 If you are a young adult who is feeling lost in life, struggling with mental health, or just needs a change of pace from the rigors of school or life, reach out to Pure Life Adventure today.
 Our outdoor adventure therapy provides experiences that will improve who you are at your core.
 You will create memories and experiences you’ll carry with you beyond your outdoor adventure in Costa Rica.
+You’ll try surfing, rappelling, white water rafting and have the opportunity to serve the community.
+You will find that both your mental and physical health improve significantly, and you’ll feel better all around.

 If you are a parent who is watching your teen or young adult tread water due to mental illness, lack of direction, focus, or desire to move on in life, Pure Life Adventure wants to help.
 Our outdoor therapy addresses a wide facet of life struggles that can cripple young adults and teaches them how to be productive, confident while taking charge of their life.